VNG-Realisatie/nlx/docs/product-vision.md

 #### Open
 Software functioning in the core of government should be as transparent as possible.
 Hence, Open Source.
 Also, the NLX system should not be restricted to governmental organisations alone.
 The architecture should be open and technically allow for other organisations to join when demand exists.

-#### Federated
+#### Distributed
 Instead of introducing some kind of star topology (e.g. an unwanted bottle neck) NLX should function fully peer-to-peer and decentralised.
 NLX should function on the edge of every organisation's network.
 Requests from organisation A to organisation B go through NLX in both organisations, via an on demand secure peer-to-peer connection.
-Another reason for this is the fact that every organisation will offer API's - if not providing central resources, at least there will be services designed to transfer case ownership and other proces related services.
-Decentral design, where possible following federation concepts, is essential for scalability.
+Another reason for this is the fact that every organisation will offer API's - if not providing central resources, at least there will be services designed to transfer case ownership and other process related services.
+Distributed design, where possible following federation concepts, is essential for scalability.

 #### Scalable
-When NLX fulfils it's intended role the system will, decentrally, process trillions of requests per year.
+When NLX fulfils it's intended role the system will, distributed, process trillions of requests per year.
 Extreme scalability is essential.

 #### Reliable
 As NLX provides access to much of the data used in government processes, reliability is obviously a core requirement.
 As a whole, the services provided by NLX should be available 100%.
 Think redundancy, automatic rerouting, and so on.